-Psoriatic arthritis (PsA) can cause pain, swelling, stiffness, and other problems in the feet and toes, and they can affect mobility.
+Psoriatic arthritis (PsA) can cause pain, swelling, stiffness, and other issues in the feet and toes, affecting mobility.
 Medication and lifestyle choices can help manage them.

 PsA is a chronic condition that causes pain, swelling, and inflammation in the joints.
 It also causes dactylitis, which refers to the swelling of entire toes or fingers.

-This article looks at how PsA can affect the feet, including symptoms, risk factors, and diagnosis.
+This article examines how PsA can affect the feet, including symptoms, risk factors, and diagnosis.
 It also covers how to manage and treat the foot-related symptoms of PsA.

 PsA can affect any of the 26 bones in the foot, plus the ankle bones and synovial membranes that surround the joints.

-The feet are among the body parts that PsA most commonly affects.
+PsA commonly affects the feet and toes.
 Symptoms of PsA in the feet include:

 - foot swelling